thelabcat/word-search-generator/README.md

 - Size factor is the target ratio of total puzzle letters to all letters that make up words.
 Cannot be less than 1.
 Defaults to 4.
 Entering 1 will make the most efficient puzzle possible, which will probably be ridiculously easy and is not recommended.
 The generator will automatically increase the puzzle size as necessary to fit in all the words, so this size factor is merely a starting size which may or may not be kept.

-- Word intersection bias can tell the program to try word positions respective of the order of how many times that word legally intersects other already-placed words.
-The default "Random" does not do any kind of ordering and just tries the positions in random order, so just by probability you are probably going to get less than half of the possible intersections with "Random" set.
+- Word intersection bias can tell the program to try word positions in the order of how many times that word legally intersects other already-placed words, either with lowest or highest first.
+The default "Random" does not do any kind of ordering, so just by probability you are probably going to get less than half of the possible intersections with "Random" set.
 Setting the bias to "Prefer" can speed up puzzle generation with small size factors, since it naturally crowds words together as tightly as possible.

 - The entry area has an explanatory set of demo words inserted at startup :) Delete that explanatory text, then enter one word per line with no punctuation.
 Capitalization will be ignored when generating the puzzle.
 Tip: If using some other whitespace than new lines is easier in your case, don't worry.
 The text area will convert those automatically.
 It will also quietly filter out punctuation.
 Note: As a test, you can run generation with the explanatory demo words.

 I have done my best to make the Tk and Qt GUIs function identically.
 Tk is X11 native only right now, so the clipboard feature may not work properly on Wayland.
 Qt can run on X11 or Wayland, but is not easily available on some platforms.
 If the app cannot find the PySide6 library, i.e. PyQt support, it will automatically launch the Tk GUI instead.
-You can force the Tkinter GUI even if you have PySide6 by using a command line option (see below).
+You can force the Tk GUI even if you have PySide6 by using a command line option (see below).

 ## Workflow:

 1. Open a text editor (doesn't matter how fancy) and make your list of words.
 You can even use an empty word processor document you'll be placing the puzzle in later.
 Just remember, if you're putting the puzzle in above the list, leave a one line space to paste in.

-2. Enter or paste (Ctrl+V) your list of words into the Word Search Generator.
+2. Enter or paste (<kbd>Ctrl</kbd> + <kbd>V</kbd>) your list of words into the Word Search Generator.
 It should automatically adjust the input text so there is exactly one word per line.
 Note: There is no right-click edit menu at current, at least not in the Tk GUI.
-To copy or paste in the generator's text area, you must use the Ctrl+C and Ctrl+V keyboard shortcuts.
+To copy or paste in the generator's text area, you must use the <kbd>Ctrl</kbd> + <kbd>C</kbd> and <kbd>Ctrl</kbd> + <kbd>V</kbd> keyboard shortcuts.

 3. Change the generator's settings as desired.